Author: Natassha Dhanda

 • However, as mentioned, a significant reason for using Excel was to easily place pictures, and although it’s possible, it didn’t work

-• Consequently, I moved to the app, which allowed other features I needed.
-But, still no ‘place picture’ option.
+• I moved to the app, which allowed other features I needed, but still no ‘place picture’ option.
 I researched and realised I have an outdated app

 • I’m glad I researched this beforehand, as I was able to thoroughly explain this to the manager.
 We decided to get back to it in the new year, using a monitor